12 Things a New Homeowner Often Doesn’t Know

-Buying your first home is no easy feat.
+Buying your first home is no easy feat—and if the experience overwhelmed you, know that you’re not alone.
+A recent study revealed that 44 percent of first-time home buyers felt nervous during the entire process.
 Fortunately, there are many ways to make life as a new homeowner less stressful.

 Locate the Gas and Water Shut-off Valves

-It’s troubling when a pipe bursts or when you smell gas in your house.
-Not knowing how to shut off your water and gas will only compound your stress.
+For a new homeowner, a burst pipe or the smell of gas in the house can cause a panic.
+Not knowing how to shut off your water and gas only compounds your stress.
 (It could also majorly damage your home and your family’s health.)
-A better bet is to take the time to locate your gas shutoff valve and your water shutoff valve before an emergency strikes.
+Invest the time to locate your gas shutoff valve and your water shutoff valve before an emergency strikes.

 File Away Home and Mortgage Documents